APCS-20-21/Lab1.5/README.md

 Scanner input = new Scanner(System.in);
 ```

 You used several Scanner methods in a previous lab.
 Those methods would read a single *word* as input.
 For this program we want to read everything the user types until they press the enter key.
-You can use the readLine method to accomlpish this.
+You can use the nextLine method to accomplish this.

 ```
-input.readLine()
+input.nextLine()
 ```

 Don't forget to assign the return value to a variable!